RongrongSu/bigdata2019w/README.md

          (2) Build spam prediction models, using training data sets and stochastic gradient descent (SGD).

          (3) Use these models to predict whether the documents in a test data set are spam.

+# Basic twitter sentiment analysis with Pyspark and Kafka

+This project is about processing live data using Spark’s streaming APIs and Python.
+In this project, I perform a basic sentiment analysis of real-time tweets.
+Specifically, I count the number of negative and positive words at each time step and visualize them with line graph.

+This project is based on uncompleted project of ADBI 591 at NCSU.
+For more details, the description of project of ADBI 591 at NCSU is given in Project-SparkStreaming document.